{{ result.summaryTitle }}

 OSPF

-Open Shortest Path First, a link-state routing protocol that chooses paths by accumulated cost.
+Open Shortest Path First, a link-state interior gateway protocol that calculates shortest paths inside routing areas.

 Reference bandwidth